-Comfort Cat is a New York City-based singer-songwriter who plays the guitarlele (six-stringed tenor ukulele), and is often backed by Jason Laney on keys and Dan Veksler on bass/guitar.
+Comfort Cat is a New York City-based singer-songwriter who plays the guitarlele (six-stringed tenor ukulele), backed by Jason Laney on keys and Dan Veksler on bass/guitar.
 Miracle Jones has described them as “music that simultaneously abrades and soothes the soul” and “punk-by-way-of-the-divine.”
-Other fans call them “folk” or “antifolk,” depending on the song.
+Another fan called them “chaos music.”

 Comfort Cat writes music to comfort toxic people.
-Whereas other songwriters sing about purging those that hold you back, Comfort Cat sides with the people that get left behind.
-If you have ever been “the problem,” you might relate to her songs.
+If you have ever been The Problem, you might enjoy her songs.

 Comfort Cat will not pretend to help you grow, learn, or become a better person.
-Rather, it commiserates, gleefully, joyfully, with zero perspective, zero compassion for those that wrong you, even less for those that you’ve wronged, and no room for nuance, until it dies no wiser, no smarter, no closer to any sort of Nirvana than it ever was before.
-Like an actual cat, Comfort Cat bestows favor upon people without regard for their apparent worthiness, harmful opinions, or bad taste.
-Also like an actual cat, Comfort Cat will change its mind without prior written notice and adheres to no moral code of man.
+It operates with zero perspective, zero compassion for those that wrong you, even less for those that you’ve wronged, and no room for nuance, until it dies no wiser, no smarter, no closer to any sort of Nirvana than it ever was before.
+Comfort Cat bestows favor upon people without regard for their morals or bad taste.
+Comfort Cat may also change its mind for any/no reason, without prior written notice, and adheres to no moral code of man.